NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 Training Punctuation and Capitalization Model
 ---------------------------------------------

-In the Punctuation and Capitalization Model, we are jointly training two token-level classifiers on top of a pre-trained \
-language model, such as `BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding <https://arxiv.org/abs/1810.04805>`__ :cite:`nlp-punct-devlin2018bert`.
-Unless the user provides a pre-trained checkpoint for the language model, the language model is initialized with the pre-trained model from `HuggingFace Transformers <https://github.com/huggingface/transformers>`__.
+The language model is initialized with the pre-trained model from `HuggingFace Transformers <https://github.com/huggingface/transformers>`__, unless the user provides a pre-trained checkpoint for the language model, t
 Example of model configuration file for training the model could be found at: `NeMo/examples/nlp/token_classification/conf/punctuation_capitalization_config.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/conf/punctuation_capitalization_config.yaml>`__.

 The specification can be roughly grouped into the following categories: